IShinkarenko/user-list-task/README.md

-# Next JS with React Query Template
+# Users List Test Task

-This is a template for creating Next JS (app directory) app with React Query for fetching data
+This is a Next JS (app directory) app with React Query for fetching data

 ## Technologies Used